 Risk management and improving relationship management skills with stakeholders were the final main challenges identified for CFOs to overcome.
 Great CFOs think beyond prevention and identify strategic risks.
 They are also capable of bringing up risks in strategic and business planning discussions, and they take the time and resources to recruit talent with the right hard and soft skills.

-“A great is a great communicator and is as comfortable talking to boards and investors as [he or she is talking to] a roomful of software engineers.
+“A great CFO is a great communicator and is as comfortable talking to boards and investors as [he or she is talking to] a roomful of software engineers.
 They are flexible and listen to ideas, commercially astute, and up to date with technologies.” – Pip Spibey, ACMA, CGMA, the CFO at Travelport Locomote.

 John Laing Group plc, a British developer and operator of privately financed public sector infrastructure projects has done remarkably well in managing risk and improving collaboration among stakeholders.
 With employees geographically dispersed, teams frequently collaborate face-to-face securely in real-time through video conferencing while managing the development risk, project financing, asset management and operations with its partners and project supply chain.